sriramlab/SCOPE/README.md

 make
 ```

 An example script can be found in the `examples` subdirectory to test SCOPE.
+We have additionally included several scripts that can regenerate the simulations and real datasets we used in our manuscript.
+Please see the subdirectories in `misc` for more detail.

 ## Documentation for SCOPE